thequietlife/homelab/assets/setup.md

 I love my apple macbook pro 2015 (MBP).
 It was gifted to me a few years ago and has been a great laptop.
 I hit a snag with it when apple stopped updating the operating system and some of the apps I use everyday weren't going to supported namely my password manager.
 I did a bit of research to see what my options were.
 I was already using Ubuntu on the imac and really liked the UI and its features.
 I settled on Ubuntu again.
 It was time to create a bootable USB and finding a blank USB stick in my house was the biggest hurdle.
 I bought a pack of USB sticks.
 Last time I used balena etcher but I decided to try USBImager which was smooth.
 The biggest hurdle was the speed of my wi-fi, so the whole installation process took a bit longer.
 I'll see how I go using ubuntu racoon as my everyday OS.
 I think not being able to sync my apple notes will be a hiccup.

-Now I am waiting for my pentalobe screwdriver to arrive so I can open up the MBP and see if it needs to be dusted and new thermal paste.
+Now I am waiting for my pentalobe screwdriver to arrive so I can open up the MBP and see if it needs to be dusted.

 <p align="center">